 Amended property assessment notice

-An amended property assessment notice is sent to property owners if there was a factual correction, omission or mis-description for the property on the assessment roll.
+An amended property assessment notice is sent to property owners if there was a factual correction, omission or inaccurate description for the property on the assessment roll.
 If the amended property assessment notice results in a change to your property taxes, it will be reflected on your property tax account.

 Supplementary property assessment notice